powersprouter/cubeExploder/README.md

 the default cube being washed away in a massive tsunami.
 I dunno.
 Do you have ideas?
 Send me them!

 Or better yet - send me your own cube destruction!
-If you send as a geometry node or some other procedural list that I can throw into the add-on python codebase _(and if you meet cubeExploder's High Standards For Excellence)_, I will give you full credit, thanks, and you will be revered and appreciated by future cube exploder-ers worldwide, the envy of millions.
+If you send as a geometry node or some other procedural list that I can throw into the add-on python codebase _(and if you meet cubeExploder's High Standards For Excellence)_, I will give you full credit, a personal thank you, and you will be revered and appreciated by future cube exploder-ers worldwide, the envy of millions.
+Maybe someday we will even have cubeExploder stickers! :D

 Enjoy